-Our book is not about what your spouse must do so that you can enjoy a satisfied and happy marriage.
+However, it isn’t about what your spouse must do so that you can enjoy a satisfied and happy marriage.
 It’s about learning what you can do to help create an environment where a satisfied, happy and stronger marriage is possible.
 Here are 2 key thoughts that will help.

-If someone says something mean to me (Amy), it’s natural for me to feel hurt-at first.
-But if I go home and take out my hurt on my kids or husband, that’s my fault.
-If I lose sleep that night because I’m still rumination over what happened, that’s also my fault.
+If someone says something mean to me, it’s natural for me to feel hurt at first.
+But if I go home and take out my hurt on my kids or spouse, that’s my fault.
+If I lose sleep that night because I’m still ruminating over what happened, that’s also my fault.

 The old saying that it takes two to save a marriage isn’t necessarily so.
 We’ve seen marriages experience the warmth and grace God intended because one spouse decided to make a change.
 That almost always results in the marriage-or any relationship for that matter-undergoing real change, usually in a positive direction.